spinler/phosphor-state-manager/redundant-bmc/README.md

 - Determine if the other BMC needs the reasons, or just if FOs aren't allowed.
 - When writing the failover code, reject the failover if it isn't allowed, though there still needs to be a method to force it for use by field support.

+### Rejecting a failover request

+When the call is made to start the failover on the passive BMC, it will reject the request if any of the following are true.

+1. Redundancy isn't enabled.
+1. FailoversAllowed is false.
+Exceptions are:
+   - The `force` option was passed into the `StartFailover` method.
+   - The active BMC is in the `Quiesced` state.
+1. A full sync on the passive BMC is in progress.
+1. The active BMC has no heartbeat and redundancy wasn't last known to be enabled.
+If it was last known to be enabled, a failover is allowed so that the remaining BMC can become active.
+1. The passive BMC is not in the `Ready` state.